 Governor Tim Walz

 Tim Walz is Minnesota’s 41st Governor.
-His career has been defined by public service, from serving our country in the military to serving our students as high-school teacher and football coach to serving our state in Congress.
-As our Governor, Tim is working in partnership with Lieutenant Governor Peggy Flanagan to build One Minnesota, where we work across lines of difference to build a state that works for everyone.
+His career has been defined by public service, from serving our country in the military to serving our students as a high-school teacher and football coach to serving our state in Congress.
+As Governor, Tim works to build One Minnesota, where we work across lines of difference to get things done for all Minnesotans.

-Tim and Gwen Walz moved to Mankato in 1996, where they began teaching and coaching at Mankato West High School.
+Tim and Gwen Walz moved to Mankato in 1996, where they began working at Mankato West High School.
 In addition to teaching social studies, Tim helped coach the Mankato West football team that won the school’s first state championship.
 After 24 years in the Army National Guard, Command Sergeant Major Walz retired from the 1-125th Field Artillery Battalion in 2005.

 Tim won his first election to the United States House of Representatives in 2006, and was re-elected for another 5 terms serving Minnesota’s First Congressional District.
 In addition to his work on the Farm Bill, the Lewis & Clark Regional Water System, Minnesota Highway 14, and the Minnesota State Veterans Cemetery in Preston (MN), Tim introduced the STOCK Act, a bill that sought to limit congressional insider trading.
 On March 22, 2012, the STOCK Act passed with overwhelming bipartisan support in both the House and the Senate.

-After years of living in Mankato, Tim and Gwen moved to St. Paul with their two children, Hope and Gus, and their rescue cat, Afton.
+After years of living in Mankato, Tim and Gwen moved to St. Paul with their two children, Hope and Gus, and their rescue pets, Scout and Afton.

 Connect with Governor Walz